MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-on-demand-diagnostic-log-collection.md

 ---
-title: Collect Azure Stack Hub diagnostic logs on demand | Microsoft Docs
+title: Collect Azure Stack Hub diagnostic logs on demand
 description: Learn how to collect diagnostic logs on demand in Azure Stack Hub using Help and Support or privileged endpoint (PEP).
 author: justinha